Add Docker's official GPG key:

 - Remember to replace

-.- Please read the linuxserver docker-bookstack document for more configuration parameters.
+<passwd>and<db_root_passwd>with your own password string.2001is the UID and GID for userbookstack.- Please read the linuxserver docker-bookstack document for more configuration parameters.

 4.2 Download and run docker images